JATOS/JATOS_docs/versioned_docs/version-3.8.1/Run_your_study/Manage-Results.md

 ![Results View screenshot](/img/ResultsView-Screenshot18.png)

-The metadata are mostly the data that you see in the result table but that do not belong the actual result data or files, e.g. worker ID or start time.
+The metadata are mostly the data that you see in the result table but that do not belong to the actual result data or files, e.g. worker ID or start time.
 You can choose between ***JSON*** and ***CSV*** format.

 ### Export Result Data

 ![Results View screenshot](/img/ResultsView-Screenshot19.png)

 The result data are the genuine data that got submitted during study runs without any metadata or result files.
 You can choose between ***ZIP*** or ***Plain Text*** format.
 In the _ZIP_ format the result data are stored in a file system structure with folders for study results and component results, similar to the _JRZIP_ format.
-The _Plain Text_ format is familiar from previous JATOS version: all result data are put in one text file with one result per line.
+The _Plain Text_ format is familiar from previous JATOS version: all result data are put together in one text file with one result per line.

 ### Export Result Files